ogotbanned/United-states-welfare-guide/readme.txt

 A2:ALWAYS arrive an hour early, no matter what happens.
 You can call to reschedule but the welfare call centers are always busy.

-Q3:How do i know if my state has General assistance? (also known as Cash Ebt)
+Q3:How do i know if my state has General assistance? (also known as Cash EBT)

 A3:Use The internet.
 If your us state doesn't have cash relief you still have to apply for medicaid.
 Without local Cash EBT(General assistance), get ready to wait penniless for months.